jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

 Slides

---- Presentations are drafted in Google Slides. o	Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+--- Presentations are drafted in Google Slides.
+Located at https://drive.google.com/drive/folders/1HYNt6fletX1BfvWWnC4VlXn7c7MZFKn_?usp=sharing o	Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
     (Potentially: )
     Using Supervised model to predict Negative vs. Positive test – model will take in information for each of the symptoms in order to predict the test outcome.